We may earn a commission when you buy through links in our articles. Learn more.

 The most iconic online board game.

-A classic of the modern tabletop, and a historic artefact that deserves all the esteem and romance of the medieval nobility from which it came; can any contemporary strategy game compete with the polish and refinement of Chess?
+A classic of the modern tabletop, the original board game for couples, and a historic artefact that deserves all the esteem and romance of the medieval nobility from which it came; can any contemporary strategy game compete with the polish and refinement of Chess?
 The game is so popular that you’re guaranteed to at least partially know the rules, and if you don’t, read our handy guide on how to play Chess.

 Study reams of esoteric Chess theory, and memorise a series of openers and shifting mid-game tactics, if you’re trying to put on your best grandmaster impression.
 Or quickly learn the basic rules, and jump into a match of abstract battlefield domination, as you furiously second-guess your opponent’s strategy, and somehow remove their Queen in a deft play that definitely didn’t have anything to do with sheer luck.